vega/vega-lite/site/docs/line.md

 ### Line Chart with Custom Path

 By default, the line's path (order of points in the line) is determined by data values on the ordinal dimension (x or y) like shown in previous examples.
-However, a field can be mapped to `path` channel for determining custom path.
+However, a field can be mapped to the `order` channel for determining a custom path.

 <span class="vl-example" data-name="scatter_connected"></span>